burger icon

 • How to fix?
 Double back on your docs, finish up wagering, and always stick with the same method as your deposit.
 If it’s still not working, demand a play-by-play from payments-don’t just sit and wait.

 You could scroll the FAQ forever (guilty), or just hit up support for a straight answer.
-I do both.
+I do both, though getting a human can be a challenge without VIP status.

 Payment Security: What’s Actually in Place?